PhD, University of Toronto, 1978

 Dr. Larry Walker is Professor Emeritus at the University of British Columbia where he has spent most of his career since earning his PhD at the University of Toronto.
-Dr. Walker was also Senior Associate Dean in the Faculty of Graduate and Postdoctoral Studies.
-His portfolio included chairing the Graduate Academic Policy Committee, overseeing the development and amendment of the Faculty’s policies, overseeing the Graduate and Postdoctoral Studies processes relating to periodic reviews of academic units, and providing academic decision-making and support in areas including doctoral exams, academic misconduct, thesis-related issues, and exceptions to policy.
+For almost two decades he was the Director of the Graduate Program in the Department of Psychology and then, more recently, served for six years as Senior Associate Dean in the Faculty of Graduate and Postdoctoral Studies.
+He continues to serve the University as the Academic Integrity Advisor in the Faculty of Graduate and Postdoctoral Studies.

 Dr. Walker’s research has focused on the psychology of moral development, particularly in terms of moral reasoning, personality, motivation, and identity.
 This research is aimed at developing a more full-bodied account of moral functioning that may help explain the psychological dynamics in exemplary moral action; thus he examines both individuals’ conceptions of moral excellence as well as the psychological functioning of a range of actual moral exemplars.